đź’¦ clive

 Steps to self-hosting

-- Implement a self-reproducing unicorn.
-Now we have a living and breathing dev toolchain unicorn.
+Implement a self-reproducing unicorn.
+Now we have a living and breathing

 Unicorn design draft